Illinois Central West Line

-The Illinois Central West Line was a commuter line operated by the Illinois Central Railroad between the Randolph Street Station in Chicago and Addison, Illinois.
+The Illinois Central West Line was a commuter rail line operated by the Illinois Central Railroad between the Randolph Street Station in Chicago and Addison, Illinois.
 The service began in 1892 and ended in 1931.

 History

 The Illinois Central Railroad opened a westerly line from Chicago to Freeport, Illinois in 1891.
 A suburban passenger service over a portion of this line between Chicago and Addison was inaugurated on May 1, 1892.
 Stations were initially located at Wabash Avenue and 16th Street, Crawford Avenue, Hyman (Cicero) Avenue, Robinson (Laramie) Avenue, Ogden Avenue, Parkview Avenue, Brook View, Hill Side, and South Addison.
 Service consisted of three trains in each direction Monday to Saturday and two trains in each direction on Sundays.
 A collision between an Addison suburban train and another locomotive occurred on February 25, 1893.

 On April 15, 1931, the Illinois Central Railroad asked the Illinois Commerce Commission to allow discontinuance of passenger trains over the line.
 Discontinuance was granted and the commuter service ended.